cjsteel/ansible-project-templates/roles/README.md

 ## Open Science

-The Neuro has adopted the principles of Open Science.
+The Montreal Neurological Institute has adopted the principles of Open Science.
 We are inspired by the likes of the Allen Institute for Brain Science, the National Institutes of Health's Human Connectome project, and the Human Genome project.
 For additional information please see [open science at the neuro]( https://www.mcgill.ca/neuro/open-science-0).